ClearCB/ollivanders-flask/README.md

 ## Install

 This application is able to use in 2 ways.
-First you must have an mongo atlas cluster and its key to connect to it.
+First you must have an mongo atlas cluster and its key to connect to it the key must look something like this:

+"mongodb+srv://<database>:<password>@<urconnection>/?retryWrites=true&w=majority"

 Then install it following these steps: 1 is posible to install it direcly cloning this repository and 2 [Dockerized](#dockerized): create a docker container with the application itself

 * Create directory